 Guana Island is privately owned and the vacation choice for many famous people.
 It also has a small lagoon with clipped-wing pink flamingos.
 Other places pink flamingos visit are Josiah's Bay Pond and Anegada island.

 This is an outcropping on the west side of Guana Island.
 The rocks here are phenomenal to look at.
-I don't know the exact geological classification yet, but I will.
+I don't know the exact geological classification yet.
 Its name, Monkey Crag, suits it.

 This is the entry to Great Comanoe, a partially privately owned island.
 No BV Islanders live here, only ex-patriots.